2024 European Parliament election: 23 May (Brussels, Belgium)

 The third debate was held on Thursday, 23 May 2024 from 15:00 to 17:00 CET at the European Parliament in Brussels, Belgium.
 It was hosted by the European Broadcasting Union together with the European Parliament and it was broadcast on public service media channels and online platforms members.
 The debate took place in English, with interpretation into all 24 official EU languages and International Sign Language.
 It was the third edition of the so-called "Eurovision Debate".

 Invitations to the debate were sent by the EBU to the ten recognised European Political parties, with only one lead candidate allowed to be nominated from each of the seven Political groups of the European Parliament.
 On 7 May, EBU announced the candidates for the debate.
-Two parties, the ECR and ID, were considered by EBU not eligible to take part in the debate, since they have not nominated lead candidates for the Presidency of the European Commission and.
+Two parties, the ECR and ID, were considered by EBU not eligible to take part in the debate, since they have not nominated lead candidates for the Presidency of the European Commission.

 The debate questions focused on six main topics: Economy and Jobs, Defence and Security, Climate and Environment, Democracy and Leadership, Migration and Borders, Innovation and Technology.